elatoskinas/blog/_posts/2019-06-15-gsoc-2019-charts-core-implementation.markdown

 In order to make the Designer and Android Charts similar, some additional code is written to set options that would make the Designer Charts representative.

-Here is an example snippets, which should be fairly self-explanatory:
+Here is an example snippet, which should be fairly self-explanatory:
 {% highlight java %}
   chartWidget.getOptions().getTitle().setDisplay(true);
   chartWidget.getOptions().getLegend().getLabels().setBoxWidth(20);